mrsimoes/hlnsync/README.md

 Operations are on files, not file paths.
 E.g., if a file has two hard links, then by itself it does not count as a duplicate.

-### Offline Trees

-There is also an option to save the file structure (not file contents, and not all attributes) under a directory in a combined hash/metadata database.
-These _offline trees_ can be used in most _lnsync_ commands in place of a local directory, e.g. as the source in a sync command, to reorganize a target tree according to a certain source pattern.

 ### Files Handled

 Files which cannot be read are skipped.
 File ownership and permissions are otherwise ignored.

 Symbolic links and any other file system objects are ignored.

+### Directories

+When syncing, directories are created as needed on the target, and also empty target directories not on the source are removed.

 ## Installing

-Install the latest version from the PyPI repository with `pip install -U lnsync` or else clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and then run `python setup.py install`.
+Install the latest version from the PyPI repository with `pip install --user -U lnsync` or else clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and then run `python setup.py install`.

 ### Alternatives for Linux